Teyk0o/Peek/README.md

     * If it matches a listening port → **INBOUND**
     * Otherwise → **OUTBOUND**

+**Enhanced process name resolution:**
+* Multiple access level attempts (from limited to full access)
+* Fallback to PSAPI for system processes
+* Special handling for System (PID 4) and System Idle (PID 0)
+* Administrator privilege detection with user warning

 It also tracks connection stats and maintains a cached table of seen connections for efficient updates.